 Custodian

 A Maltese UCITS Scheme is required to appoint a Custodian responsible for the monitoring, safe custody and oversight of the assets of the Scheme and for monitoring the activities of the Scheme’s Manager.
 In the case of a Maltese UCITS Scheme, the Custodian should be based in Malta and in possession of a Category 4a Investment Services Licence issued by the MFSA in terms of the Investment Services Act, 1994.
-The directors of the custodian must be of sufficiently good repute and must be sufficiently experienced in relation to the type of UCITS to be managed.
-A custodian of a Maltese UCITS shall inter alia be expected to comply with the supplementary conditions applicable to custodians of Maltese UCITS prescribed in Part BI of the Investment Services Rules for Investment Services Providers.
-The Custodian of a UCITS Scheme shall refer to the Investment Services Act (Custodians of Collective Investment Schemes) Regulations.
+The Custodian of a UCITS Scheme shall refer to and comply with the provisions of the Investment Services Act (Custodians of Collective Investment Schemes) Regulations.

 Investment Adviser